kupehtci/DOCUMENTATION/AWS/DATABASES/DATA_LAKE/AWS - Redshift.md

 	* Its a single-region service
 	* Cannot span multiple regions natively and its not replicated or scaled.

-Take into account that Redshift is not a cache-layer between a querying party and a data lake like S3, it stores the data on disk in a columnar format.
+Take into account that Redshift is not a cache-layer between a querying party and a [[Data Lake|data lake]] like S3, it stores the data on disk in a columnar format.

 # Redshift Architecture